Health & Safety

 How long are the sessions?

-For Summer 2021 we are offering the following options.
+This summer we are offering the following options – please consider your camper’s grade in Fall of 2024 when deciding on the right session for them.
 See our Rates & Dates page for more detailed information:

 How do I make bunk requests for my child?

-Once a camper is registered, parents may submit one request on the Camper Information Form which is located in your CampInTouch account.
+Once a camper is registered, parents may submit bunkmate requests on the Camper Information Form which is located in your CampInTouch account.

-You may only request children who are in the same session as your child.
-We make every effort to ensure that each camper is granted their first request.
+We make every effort to ensure that each camper is granted their first request and therefore recommend only requesting ONE bunkmate.
+If mutliple requests are made, we can only guarantee that the camper will be with ONE mutually-requested bunkmate.
 Please know that the bunk assignments we make are done so in the best interest of all campers.

 Is there financial aid or scholarships available to attend camp?